Colorful fashion trends of India

 India needs more effort to overcome

 However, despite the benefits available in India, there are also some disadvantages.
 India is not a remarkable player in the global market concerning brands because of its inability to add value to products.
 This is observed because nearly 50 percent of its exports are apparel and made-ups where value addition is essential.
 Likewise, 75 percent of the domestic apparel market is commoditized and unbranded, and very few Indian brands survive in foreign markets.
-Evidently, the Indian market has not made a strong stand, and hence it is difficult to make Indian brands that can compete with global brands in India.
+The Indian market has not made a strong stand, so it is difficult to make Indian brands that can compete with global brands in India.

 Another reason for the fashion industry’s inadequate growth is the limited experience of the designers and the platform they are offered.
-The insignificance stalks from the reality that most of the young talent is hired by the bigger names to work in their studios, thus imprinting their work with the label of the big designers.
-Though performing individual presentations is not a choice for most young talent, a beginner designer’s name fails to come to the forefront because of the limitation of finance.
+The insignificance stems from the reality that most of the young talent is hired by the bigger names to work in their studios, thus imprinting their work with the label of the big designers.
+Though performing individual presentations is not a choice for most young talent, a beginner designer’s name fails to come to the forefront because of the limitations of finance.
 Another thing regarding the ramp is that what the designers offer is barely appropriate to be worn ordinarily.
-You’ll see a dissimilarity between what is there on the ramp and what the Page Three crowd wears.
-Some believe the fashion is in at present, but the tendency hasn’t changed much as it is the old ones coming back.
+You’ll see a dissimilarity between what is on the ramp and what the Page Three crowd wears.
+Some believe the fashion is in at present, but the tendency hasn’t changed much as the old ones are returning.
 We have had short kurtas, long kurtas, flowing skirts, etc., coming back into fashion with only a new variety of designs.

 Many management consultants and professionals believe that the Indian fashion industry will be boosted if the newcomers are paid proper attention.
 What they require is more support so that their work gets due recognition.
 According to the consultants and professionals, there should be a panel of people who choose designers for showcasing according to their work and not their name or who they’ve worked for earlier.
 Hence, selection would be purely based on quality.
 Besides this, the panel of judges should comprise people from the fashion schools rather than designers.
 It has been observed that the media hype around the big designers and blatant commercialism has hindered business in the Indian fashion industry.
 No clear-cut picture is provided about the feasibility of the products.
-Basically, it is only the famous names that are being talked of.
+Only famous names are being talked of.
 What they offer is not quite daily wear.
 The entire focal point of the industry is commercialism.
-The discussion is only regarding how much is sold and for what price and nothing about the designs or styles.
+The discussion is only about how much is sold and for what price, not about the designs or styles.

 Efforts to develop global fashion brands

-A serious reason for India not being successful has been its isolation in the fashion system.
+India’s isolation in the fashion system has been a serious reason for its failure.
 It needs innovative designers, a seamless supply chain, control over retail and distribution, and concentration of quality while dealing with some images.
-While a few have accomplished something in the west covering Tommy Hilfiger, Gucci, Zara, Armani, Versace, Ralph Lauren, etc., India has not been capable of tracking on.
-Each stakeholder, including designers, exporters, textile players, and retail chains, needs to come together with the government to make sure that the position of Indian fashion is strong in the coming years.
+While a few have accomplished something in the west, covering Tommy Hilfiger, Gucci, Zara, Armani, Versace, Ralph Lauren, etc., India has not been capable of tracking on.
+Each stakeholder, including designers, exporters, textile players, and retail chains, must come together with the government to ensure that the position of Indian fashion is strong in the coming years.

-There are various agencies and industry associations that can support brand-building practices.
-Many of these agencies require attractive resources and making a global image of Indian fashion rather than independently promoting particular brands or textile segments.
+Various agencies and industry associations can support brand-building practices.
+Many of these agencies require attractive resources and create a global image of Indian fashion rather than independently promoting particular brands or textile segments.

 Efforts to create a strong global image

-Large textiles players require more and more to target the market-facing activities while developing an association with small medium enterprise (SME) clusters.
-Such networks would benefit those that can focus on demand making and branding and clusters that can focus on quality production.
+Large textile players increasingly must target market-facing activities while developing an association with small and medium enterprise (SME) clusters.
+Such networks would benefit those focusing on demand-making and branding and groups focusing on quality production.

 Efforts to create value networks

-After the entry of large retail chains like Wal-Mart, Gap, etc., in India, Small scale manufacturers in India will find it very difficult to satisfy the demands of these international buyers if they continue to promote their products individually.
-Therefore, value networks must be created between large textile and apparel companies in India and small scale manufacturers so that the marketing muscle of the leading players can be utilized for receiving large orders while the bigger players then assign the orders to the small-medium enterprises according to their record of quality and service.
-For this to be put into practice, it will be vital to well-organize the information on small-medium enterprise clusters in a perfect manner so that supplier selection decisions are made according to the information in the long run, only the more efficient small-medium enterprise players survive and develop.
+After the entry of large retail chains like Wal-Mart, Gap, etc., in India, Small-scale manufacturers will find it very difficult to satisfy the demands of these international buyers if they continue to promote their products individually.
+Therefore, value networks must be created between large textile and apparel companies in India and small-scale manufacturers so that the marketing muscle of the leading players can be utilized for receiving large orders while the bigger players then assign the orders to the small-medium enterprises according to their record of quality and service.
+For this to be implemented, it will be vital to organize the information on small-medium enterprise clusters perfectly so that supplier selection decisions are made according to the report in the long run, and only the more efficient small-medium enterprise players survive and develop.

 Efforts to concentrate on designers and designs

-Designers have a fundamental role to play in the future of the Indian fashion scenario.
-There should hence be an effective process for preparing these designers.
+Designers have a fundamental role in the future of the Indian fashion scenario.
+Hence, there should be an effective process for preparing these designers.
 This can be done by sponsoring exchange programs with international schools, increasing participation in the world’s fashion capitals, motivating and offering business incubation to new designers, and rewarding efforts through proper design awards.
-Even in India, well-known designers are incapable of tapping finances from well-organized resources since a vital part of their assets are brands and design talent, which are not measured in terms of money.
+Even in India, well-known designers cannot tap finances from well-organized resources since a vital part of their assets is brands and design talent, which are not measured in money.
 Hence, it becomes difficult to judge the value.
-This has severely inhibited their development and capability from raising retail existence across the country and abroad.
-Likewise, there is no systematic approach to existence in the world’s fashion capitals like Paris, Milan, and New York.
-Due to this, designers have to depend on their personal contacts and relationships for organizing fashion shows and making retail alliances.
-The French and British government helps designers of their particular countries appreciably in these areas as they understand that value creation through design is the only way to carry on in the competitive landscape of the global fashion industry.
+This has severely inhibited their development and capability to raise retail existence across the country and abroad.
+Likewise, the world’s fashion capitals like Paris, Milan, and New York have no systematic approach to reality.
+Due to this, designers have to depend on their contacts and relationships for ftooorganizefashion shows and make retail alliances.
+The French and British governments help designers of their particular countries appreciably in these areas as they understand that value creation through design is the only way to carry on in the competitive landscape of the global fashion industry.
 The Indian government and related agencies should also sincerely accept this aspect of the textile, apparel, and fashion industry if they need to see India on the global fashion map.

 Designers and many organizations can work globally through various models and with many working relationships.
-The Indian fashion industry has many views, but only one such model, wherein a designer creates a retail venture with their own brand through organized retail chains.
+The Indian fashion industry has many views, but only one such model: a designer creating a retail venture with their brand through organized retail chains.
 There are many other models according to brand ownership and division of operational activities.

 Globally, many models of collaboration between designers and corporates are available.
 For example, Ralph Lauren has agreed with Jones Apparel to produce and retail various Polo brands.
-Likewise, Armani had an agreement with Zegna for production, even while it was competing with them in the marketplace.
-There are many cases of designer brands co-owned by the designers and corporates, Gucci-Alexander McQueen and Gucci-Stella McCartney.
+Likewise, Armani decided with Zegna for production while competing with them in the marketplace.
+There are many cases of designer brands co-owned by designers and corporates, such as Gucci-Alexander McQueen and Gucci-Stella McCartney.